 Having a named GP does not prevent you seeing any other doctor in the practice.
 Your named GP will not be available at all times and if your needs are urgent, you may need to discuss them with an alternative doctor.

 Bowel Screening Service - Please click on the link for more information

-It makes sure services, sush as hospital, care homes, Gp Surgeries and denstists provide people with safe, effective and high quality care.
-Reprts can be viewed on our website http://www.cqc.org.uk
+It makes sure services, such as hospital, care homes, GP Surgeries and dentists provide people with safe, effective and high quality care.

 NHS Choices provides comprehensive health information, giving details of local services and health advice please click on the below link for information www.nhs.uk